eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 Please see [Command](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#command) for more information on the command type and the descriptions of each field.
 Similar to the DTDL interface type, Ibeji mandates the description field.
 Despite DTDL v3 spec considering the `@id` field for commands as optional, Ibeji requires it.
 This helps in translating your DTDL files to code.

-## 2. DTDL validation
+## 2. DTDL Validation

 Ensure your digital twin models adhere to the [DTDL v3 spec](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3) before translating your digital twin models to code.
 Use Ibeji's [DTDL tools](https://github.com/eclipse-ibeji/ibeji/blob/main/dtdl-tools/README.md) to validate your DTDL files.

-## 3. Translating DTDL to code
+## 3. Translating DTDL to Code

-You have built a basic reference digital twin model of a vehicle with an HVAC system and HMI using DTDL.
-In this section, you will use convert this model into Rust code.
+You have built a basic in-vehicle digital twin model with HVAC  and HMI systems using DTDL.
+In this section, you will convert this model into Rust code.

-1. Create a Rust file called `sdv_v1.rs`
+1. Create a Rust file called `sdv_v1.rs`.
+This file will provide metadata from the in-vehicle digital twin model.

-1. Reference the `hmi.json` DTDL file that you have created in [1.5 DTDL commands](#15-dtdl-commands).
+1. Reference the `hmi.json` DTDL file that you have created in [1.5 DTDL Commands](#15-dtdl-commands).

 1. Copy the following contents to the `sdv_v1.rs`:

 ```rust
 // Copyright (c) Microsoft Corporation.